pikesley/timelapser/README.md

 while [ 1 ] ; do make pull-photos ; sleep 2 ; done
 ```

 This will (in theory) eventually catch up.
+You might want to consider running this inside a `screen` session, too.